-In working on several event flyers for Anthony I'd made avisual connection with the importance and urgency of the design of the original Civil Rights era.
-In historical examples type and black and white photos are at the forefront so I based the identity around black, white an urgent red and the gothics of Morris Fuller-Benton.
+In working on several event flyers for Anthony I made avisual connection with the importance and urgency of the design of the original Civil Rights era.
+Historical examples foreground type and black and white photos so I based the identity around black, white, an urgent red and the gothics of Morris Fuller-Benton.

 The DFR site was built with a modular scale based on Franklin Gothic URW's x-height and headlines in it's companion face Alternate Gothic No. 3 for variety in width and typographic color.